Project Setup & Organization for Music Producers

 When your DAW asks where to save a project, create a master folder for all your music work (Music_Projects or Productions).
 Inside that, create a folder for each project with a clear name matching your naming pattern: JSmith_MidnightRun_v01.

 Save the DAW project file there.
 Let the DAW create its automatic subfolders for audio and samples.
 Then follow one rule: keep everything related to this project inside this folder.
-When you bounce stems, save them here.
+When you bounce stems (export audio), save them here.
 When you import a sample, let it copy to the project folder.
 When you add a reference track, put it here.

 This keeps everything self-contained.
 When you need to move the project to another drive, you move one folder.
 When you need to share with a collaborator, you zip one folder and know all assets are included.